 Go to the College-Wide Undergraduate Scholarship Application available online through your MyColumbia portal to apply for the Jim Jacobs Musical Theatre Scholarship.
 Only complete scholarship applications submitted by the deadline will be reviewed by the scholarship committee.

 Please follow all directions carefully.
 Students must submit the following materials to make a complete Jim Jacobs Musical Theatre Scholarship application.
 There are five parts to the application:PART 1: RESUME

 - Your resume should represent your full theatrical history, including name of show, roles played, and venue.

 Provide your headshot with stats included.Please upload your headshot in .pdf, .doc, .docx, or .jpeg format.

-Note: Remember to contact your recommender directly before providing his/her information on the application.
-Be sure to give recommenders as much time as possible to write the letters.
+Remember to contact your recommenders directly before providing their information on the application.
+Since this application is part of the larger College-Wide Undergraduate Scholarship application, also note the specific scholarship(s) for which they will be recommending you.
+Be sure to give recommenders as much time as possible to write letters.
 Requests made at the last minute are often difficult to fulfill by the deadline.

 A current Student Aid Report (SAR) must be on file.
 To receive an SAR, students must complete a 2020-21 financial aid application (FAFSA) by February 3, 2020.

 Access online applications through your MyColumbia portal under MyFinancials.